qrti/QTools/README.md

 - Keep Faces
   adjacent faces of the edges are kept, they get additional vertices
   resulting faces might be non-planar (see warning)
+- Add Vertex
+  adds a vertex at the intersection
 - Set Cursor
-  sets the cursor to the intersection point
+  sets the cursor to the intersection

-Delete and Keep Faces options mutually exclude each other
+'Delete Faces', 'Keep Faces' and 'Add Vertex' options mutually exclude each other

 #### The following infos may be issued
 - Works in edit mode only